Caribbean Airlines: Inflight magazine

 Caribbean Beat Magazine, established in 1992, is Caribbean Airlines' complimentary, bi-monthly in-flight magazine.
 It has been produced since inception by Media and Editorial Projects Limited.
 When the print magazine had to be temporarily removed from flights because of the COVID-19 pandemic, a digital-only version was introduced in July 2020, followed by a digital-only brand extension called Wanderer by Caribbean Beat in October 2020.
 Caribbean Beat Magazine returned to print format in March 2021.

 Frequent flyer program

 The airline's frequent-flyer program is called Caribbean Miles.
 The three tiers of the program are called Silver, Gold and Executive Gold.

 Destinations

-Caribbean Airlines operates scheduled services to the following destinations including incorporated services formerly operated by Air Jamaica.
+Caribbean Airlines operates scheduled services to many destinations.

+Interline agreements

+While there was a prior codeshare agreement between the carrier and Air Canada, Caribbean Airlines no longer undertakes these arrangements and instead has the more streamlined interline agreement alongside their partner airlines:

+Caribbean Airlines has also Interline agreements with: